sinnx3/sinnx3/README.md

 # Hi there 👋

 - 🔭 I’m currently working on: N/A
+- 📡 A little obsessed with Starlink (I'm sure it will wear off)
 - 🌱 I’m currently learning: Cybersecurity
 - 👯 I’m looking to collaborate on: N/A
 - 🤔 I’m looking for help with: N/A